 This link shows a spreadsheet to determine your running power zones by ALL of the currently popular methods including STRYD, Palladino, Vance and Polar.

 It’s fine having power zones for analysis, training load and planning but using zones whilst you run is another matter.
 As of Q4.2020, there is only a decent power alerting facility in the Garmin environment (via STRYD’s app), with Zone lock on the Polar Vantage or natively on Coros watches.

 Suunto SPARTAN/Suunto 9 had power zones introduced in May 2018 and alerts are made if these zones are strayed from.
 There are also workarounds with earlier Suunto AMBITs “…create a long interval training in iPhone app with selecting power as metric.
 The watch vibrates than if you move out of the selected power limit.
 Just put from zero on the lower limit and this does a job” Source @KUBA

 Running With Zone Displays

-STRYD has a new Garmin CIQ app that displays your current running power zone.
+STRYD Zones is a configurable Garmin CIQ data field that displays your current running power zone.